Pharmacy Residency Programs

 Residency training includes required practice experiences in general medicine, ambulatory care, drug information, critical care, cardiology, formulary management and practice management.
 The resident has a great deal of flexibility in selecting elective experiences, including infectious diseases, psychiatry, pediatrics/NICU, oncology, as well as additional experiences in one of the required rotations.
-The resident also has the benefit of being involved in a longitudinal academic rotation providing instruction to pharmacy students at Butler University College of Pharmacy.
+The resident also has the opportunity to be involved in a longitudinal academic rotation providing instruction to pharmacy students at Butler University College of Pharmacy.
 Other aspects of pharmacy practice in which our residents may become involved include pharmacy on-call service, formal and informal presentations, journal club, performance improvement initiatives and mentorship of student pharmacists on rotation.

 Sarah Lackey, PharmD, BCPS